Depots on the Berlin U-Bahn

-Depots on the Berlin U-Bahn are split, just like its trains, into two profiles: the wider Großprofil and the larger Kleinprofil.
+The Berlin U-Bahn has two profiles of depots, just like its trains: the wider Großprofil and the larger Kleinprofil.
 There is one Kleinprofil and three Großprofil depots.
 The depots are divided into Hauptwerkstätten (Hw, "main depots") and Betriebswerkstätten (Bw, "service depots").
 Service depots only handle minor repairs and maintenance like changing the windows or removing graffiti.
 Main depots are used for the full inspections scheduled every few years.
 Lifting the trains off the tracks is only possible in the main depots.

 Depots

 Grunewald main and service depot

 The Grunewald depot is the only Kleinprofil depot with the exception of the Hw Seestraße, a Großprofil depot also used for Kleinprofil trains.
 The depot, which opened on January 21, 1913, is directly adjacent to the overground U-Bahn station Olympia-Stadion.
 In 1913, the depot was constructed with one service building, in the following years three more buildings were added: Halle II (1924/25), Halle III (1926) and Halle IV (1927).
 In World War II, a large part of the complex burned down following an air raid on September 3, 1943.
 Reconstruction was finished in 1950, along with the rest of the U-Bahn network.
 In Berlin U-Bahn jargon the depot is called Bw Gru or Hw Gru.
+Much of the freight depot has been redeveloped.